yuanz25/healthcare-data-analysis/README.md

 📌 Insight: Chronic conditions like obesity, asthma, and diabetes drive hospital costs, suggesting a **focus on preventive care programs, patient education, and lifestyle interventions** to reduce long-term healthcare spending.

 **Patient Demographics & Admission Trends**
 - Top Medical Conditions: #1 Arthritis 7059, #2 Diabetes 6953, #3 Cancer 6867  #4 HTN 6858 #5 Obesity 6837, #6 Asthma 6808

 📌 Insight: Better care programs or pain management plans can be implemented for Arthritis patients to reduce the admissions (likely due to pain exacerbations).

+- Average Length of Stay by Medical Conditon: All conditions had an average LOS of 15 days.

+📌 Insight: This could be due to synthetic data resulting in no pattern.
+If this were real data, a uniform LOS would indicate rigid hospital policies rather than patient-specific discharge planning, which could be inefficient.

+- Patient distribution by gender: Female: 20726, Male 20656
 - Patient distribution by age: Geriatrics: 12775, Adults 28607

-- Patient distribution by gender: Female: 20726, Male 20656
-- Average Length of Stay by Medical Conditon: All conditions had an average LOS of 15 days 📌 Insight: This could be due to synthetic data resulting in no pattern.
-If this were real data, a uniform LOS would indicate rigid hospital policies rather than patient-specific discharge planning, which could be inefficient.
+📌 Insight: Geriatrics make up about 1/3 of the patient profile, hence hospitals can enhance geriatric care.